-A vegetarian Chinese New Year cookie recipe, hup toh soh or traditional Chinese Walnut Cookies are easily made without a mixer.
-Traditional hard-to-find ingredients such as ammonia have been replaced with pantry staples without sacrificing taste.
-The final bake is crispy, crumbly and ever so fragrant.
+A vegetarian Chinese New Year cookie recipe, Hup Toh Soh or traditional Chinese Walnut Cookies are delicious and easy to make.
+No stand mixer or melting of butter needed!
+Traditional hard-to-find ingredients such as ammonia have been replaced with pantry staples without sacrificing taste, and, the final bake is crispy, crumbly and ever so fragrant!

-For more classic Chinese New Year snacks, try my peanut muah chee (it will ensure wealth sticks to you over the lunar new year!) or my How to make the best Chinese Peanut Cookie Recipe, which I developed after baking over 2000 cookies- it's so good someone once ordered 22 jars of it.
-Cookie lovers will also enjoy these 6 Asian cookie recipes.
+Note: For more classic Chinese New Year sweet treats, try my peanut muah chee or these Chinese New Year cookies such as Chinese Peanut Cookie Recipe (which I developed after baking over 2000 cookies.
+So good someone once ordered 22 jars of it!
+Cookie lovers will also enjoy these Asian cookie recipes.)

 In Chinese culture & TCM